 One night, Perry was at the pair’s home.
 After Van Halen passed out from drinking, he and Bertinelli began making out.
 “Valerie and I had a long, elaborate make-out session,” he wrote.
 “I told her I had thought about doing that for a long time, and she had said it right back to me.”

 Sadly for Perry, Bertinelli refused to acknowledge the incident occurred, which reportedly devastated him.
-It wasn’t until this year that she addressed what happened, uploading a video to TikTok.
+It wasn’t until 2022 that she addressed what happened, uploading a video to TikTok.

 Original pieces of the Notre Dame were unearthed